Audi A3 hybrid running costs, insurance, warranty & tax

 Two types of service schedule are used: Fixed (every 9,300 miles or 12 months, whichever comes sooner) and Flexible (up to 18,600 miles or every 24 months, whichever comes sooner).
 If you tend to drive longer distances on motorways and main roads, Audi recommends Flexible, while Fixed is aimed at low-mileage drivers who do more city and local driving.

-As a hybrid, the A3 TFSI e gets a £10 discount on the annual road tax (VED), so you only need to pay £145 after the first year.
-Be careful about adding too many optional extras though (especially to the £37,000 S line Competition model), as a list price of more than £40,000 means an additional road-tax surcharge of £335 in years two through six of ownership.
-If you spec your Audi A3 hybrid to over £40,000 the road tax will be £480 per annum.
+As a hybrid, the A3 TFSI e gets a £10 discount on annual road tax (VED), so you only need to pay £145 per annum after the first year.
+Be careful about adding too many options, though (especially to the S line Competition), as a list price of more than £40,000 means an additional road-tax surcharge of £335 in years two through six of ownership.

 In This Review